-A: To create a neoprene fabric, it has to use a chloroprene rubber.
+A: To create a neoprene fabric, one has to use chloroprene rubber.
 That is why both the limestone neoprene and the usual type have chloroprene rubber.
 The difference is the source of this material.
-For ordinary neoprene, it uses a petroleum-based chloroprene rubber that came from rubber chips foam.
-On the other hand, the limestone neoprene uses the calcium carbonate from limestone to make this chloroprene rubber.
+For ordinary neoprene, it uses petroleum-based chloroprene rubber that came from rubber chips foam.
+On the other hand, limestone neoprene uses calcium carbonate from limestone to make this chloroprene rubber.

 Q: What Is the Difference Between the Yamamoto No. 40 and No. 39?

 A: What makes these two different is their stretchability.
-The no. 40 is more flexible than the no.39.
+No. 40 is more flexible than No.39.
 According to FERAL, it wants to point out that it only uses the no.40 on the upper body where the most stretches occur.
 It does not use the no. 40 at the lower part of the body because even though this type is stretchy, it is also substantial.

 Q: Why FERAL Wetsuits Do Not Have Fuzzy Linings?

 A: According to FERAL, fuzzy linings look impressive in the store and are excellent when dry.
 However, these linings diminish the insulation ability of the wetsuits once they become wet.
 It is because water is a poor insulator, and these linings will only absorb water.